feups/devbox/README.md

 * your Bitbucket key pair should be named `cirb_rsa` and `cirb_rsa.pub` respectively.

 These keys will be automatically placed in the `.ssh` folder of the vagrant user on the guest OS with the correct file permissions.

+## Customization

+### System

+You can add some specific configuration by editing `/etc/nixos/local-configuration.nix`.
+This file is never overridden by a call for provisioning.
+For instance if you want to install the `geany` package, just uncomment the adhoc line.

+### User

+You can add any `dotfiles` repositories including your own personal ones thanks to [vcsh/myrepos](https://github.com/RichiH/vcsh).
+For instance you might easily add/share some `vim`, `tmux` or `zsh` configurations.

+[Look here](https://github.com/RichiH/vcsh/blob/master/doc/README.md#from-zero-to-vcsh) for more information and have a look at the [mr CIRB template](https://github.com/CIRB/vcsh_mr_template).